 Welcome to Our Practice

-Vascular health is the foundation of a full and active life.
-Whether you are managing a chronic condition or facing a complex surgical decision, our goal is to provide you with clear answers and world-class care.
+Whether you are managing a long-term condition or facing a surgical decision, our aim is to give you clear answers and careful, considered treatment.

-We combine state-of-the-art Vascular Surgery with expertise in Hyperbaric Medicine and Advanced Wound Care.
-This comprehensive approach allows us to treat not just the symptoms, but the underlying causes of vascular disease, ensuring the best possible outcomes for your long-term health.
+The practice combines Vascular Surgery with Hyperbaric Medicine and Advanced Wound Care.
+This allows us to look at the whole picture, addressing not just the symptoms but the underlying cause of vascular disease.

 About Dr Gregory Weir

-Dr Gregory Weir is a registered Vascular Surgeon based in Pretoria, South Africa, dedicated to the diagnosis and management of disorders affecting the arteries, veins and lymphatics.
+Dr Gregory Weir is a registered Vascular Surgeon based in Pretoria, South Africa, dealing with disorders affecting the arteries, veins and lymphatics.

 He has previously served on the Executive Committees of VASSA, WHASA and SAUHMA